Anal fistula and anal abscess

 What are anal fistulas and anal abscesses?

-Anal fistulas are not natural passageways that form between the anal canal and the skin around the anal opening.
+Anal fistulas are unnatural passageways that form between the anal canal and the skin around the anus.

 What are the symptoms of an anal fistula?

-Anal fistulas can cause pain, discharge, bleeding, itching, symptoms of inflammation such as fever, redness, warmth, and swelling of the anal region, as well as possibly bloating or bowel movements.
+Anal fistulas can cause pain, discharge, bleeding, itching, symptoms of inflammation such as fever, redness, warmth, and swelling of the anal area, as well as possibly flatulence or bowel movements.

 What causes anal fistulas?

-Anal fistulas often develop as a result of an anal abscess, which is caused by a purulent inflammation due to bacteria.
+Anal fistulas often develop as a result of an anal abscess, which arises from a pus-filled inflammation caused by bacteria.

 What risk factors are there for anal fistulas?

-Recent studies suggest that there are several risk factors believed to promote anal fistulas.
+According to recent studies, there are some risk factors believed to promote anal fistulas.

-How do you differentiate between anal fistula, anal abscess, and cryptitis?
+How can one distinguish between an anal fistula, anal abscess, and cryptitis?

-Cryptitis, anal fistula, and anal abscess are different forms of the same disease entity, with clearly distinguishable symptoms.
-Cryptitis is often the reversible initial stage.
+Cryptitis, anal fistula, and anal abscess are different forms of the same disease entity, each with clearly distinguishable symptoms.
+Cryptitis is often the still reversible initial stage.

 How are anal fistulas treated?

 Anal fistulas usually do not heal on their own.
-The treatment typically involves surgery, for which there are various approaches.
+The treatment generally involves surgery, for which there are various methods.

 How do CANNEFF® SUP suppositories work in the treatment of anal fistulas?

-CANNEFF® SUP suppositories for rectal use can alleviate symptoms of anal fistulas and support the healing process.
+CANNEFF® SUP suppositories for rectal use can relieve the symptoms of anal fistulas and support the healing process.

 What are anal fistulas and anal abscesses?

 Anal fistulas are unnatural passageways that form between the anal canal and the skin around the anus.
-Usually, these passages develop due to an inflammation of special glands in the anal canal, the proctodeal glands.
-In humans, these glands are now only partially developed and vary in number individually.
+Usually, these tracts form due to inflammation of special glands in the anal canal, the proctodeal glands.
+In humans, they are now only partially developed and present in individual numbers.
 They can even be completely absent.
-Anal fistulas often arise as a result of an anal abscess.
-However, there are other causes for anal fistulas, such as chronic inflammatory bowel diseases like Crohn’s disease and ulcerative colitis.
+Anal fistulas often develop as a result of an anal abscess.
+However, there are also other causes of anal fistulas, such as chronic inflammatory bowel diseases like Crohn's disease and ulcerative colitis.

 What are the symptoms of an anal fistula?